bobbradley/ietf/draft-bradley-dnssd-private-discovery.md

 There are two techniques used to preserve privacy and provide confidentiality in this document.
 The first is announcing, probing, and responding with only enough info to allow a peer with your public key to detect that it's you while hiding your identity from peers without your public key.
 This technique uses a fresh random signed with your private key using a signature algorithm that doesn't reveal your public key.
 The second technique is to query and answer in a way that only a specific friend can read the data.
 This uses ephemeral key exchange and symmetric encryption and authentication.

+The general flow of the protocol is a device sends multicast probes to discover friend devices on the network.
+If friend devices are found, it directly communicates with them via unicast queries and answers.
+Announcements are sent to report availability and when services are added or removed.

 ## Probe {#probe}

 A probe is sent via multicast to discover friends on the network.
 A probe contains a fresh, ephemeral public key (EPK1), a timestamp (TS1), and a signature (SIG1).
 This provides enough for a friend to identify the source, but doesn't allow non-friends to identify it.